 9. REPLACEMENT AND REPAIR

 If the dies are damaged or worn excessively, they must be replaced.
-To obtain replacement dies, refer to the appropriate instruction sheet or customer manual and order parts through your TE representative.
-You can also order parts by any of the following methods:

-- Go to TE.com and click the Shop TE link at the top of the page.
+Order replacement dies through your TE representative or go to TE.com and click the Shop TE Store link at the top of the page.

-- Call 800-522-6752.

-- Write to: